 * Some see Fed buying fewer bonds starting in September

-* Ten-year yield rises for a sixth straight week
+* Ten-year yield set for sixth straight weekly rise

 * Repo rate on 10-year notes stuck in negative territory